shriyanyamali/Lextract/README.md

 ## Project Tree

-Do not change the location of any files or directories as that break the pipeline.
+Do not change the location of any files or directories as that breaks the pipeline.
 If you change the location of any files or directories, make sure to reflect the changes in the `run_pipeline.py` file and all affected scripts.

 ```
 .